New Zealand wins $1.8b trade deal with EU at eleventh hour

 Dairy and beef are expected to get $120 million of new export revenue from when the agreement enters into force, growing to $600m within seven years.
 On beef, for example, New Zealand will be allowed to export 10,000 tonnes to the European Union at a tariff of 7.5 per cent a year.

 The red meat sector was not happy with that access.
-Sirma Karapeeva, chief executive of the Meat Industry Association said she was "extremely disappointed" the deal did not included "commercially meaningful access for our exporters".
+Sirma Karapeeva, chief executive of the Meat Industry Association said she was "extremely disappointed" the deal did not include "commercially meaningful access for our exporters".

-Beef + Lamb chief executive Sam McIvor said the deal was a missed opportunity to "return better prices to both companies and farmers," and said the EU had failed to "live up to their rhetoric of being free traders".
+Beef + Lamb chief executive Sam McIvor said the deal was a missed opportunity to "return better prices to both companies and farmers", and said the EU had failed to "live up to their rhetoric of being free traders".

 O'Connor said that both sides had made concessions on agriculture which was "sensitive" to both economies.